MatDzie/Ask_pdf-LLM_with_RAG/README.md

 # LLM-Chat-with-RAG

-This repository contains Jupyter Notebook proof of concept for LLM chat with Retrieval Augmented Generation from pdf files using embeddings in vector database.
+This repository contains Jupyter Notebook with proof of concept for LLM chat with Retrieval Augmented Generation from pdf files using embeddings in vector database.

 # Tech stack
 - **gpt-3.5-turbo-1106** - *LLM used for formulating answer based on context from files*
 - **all-MiniLM-L6-v2** - *embeddings model*
-- **chroma** - *vector data base to store embeddings*
+- **chroma** - *vector data base to store pdf's embeddings*
 - **pypdf** - *pdf parsing*

 # Setup